acdesouza/dev-php-chef/README.md

-# EasyFood Developer PHP Box
+# Virtualize a PHP Developer Box

-Vagrant box created for PHP Developers at EasyFood
+This vagrant box was created for PHP Developers at EasyFood.

+So, I will share it to present how to virtualize a PHP Developer Box

 After git clone use: